 - We always give thanks to the God and Father of our Lord Jesus the Anointed while praying about you,

-- since we’re hearing of your faith in Jesus the Anointed and the love that you have for all the saints
+- having heard of your faith in Jesus the Anointed and the ^love that you have for all the saints

 - because of the hope being stored for you in the heavens, which you previously heard in the word of truth; the gospel.